scale-it/algo-builder/packages/web/README.md

-# Web
+# @algo-builder/web

-Web allows you to interact with contracts easily.
-It is designed to be used with web dapps.
+`@algo-builder/web` package allows you to interact with contracts easily.
+It is designed to be used with web dapps as well as scripts and user programs.

-This package provides a class `WebMode` which has variety of high level functions like, `waitForConfirmation`, `executeTransaction`, `signTransaction`, etc. These functions help in sending transactions easier when building dapps using react.
+This package provides a class `WebMode` which has variety of high level functions like, `waitForConfirmation`, `executeTransaction`, `signTransaction`, etc. These functions help sending transactions and building dapps.

+### Relation to algob

-It is not possible to use `algob` directly in a react app, because `algob` uses nodejs file system which cannot be used in a react app.
-Therefore we created a lightweight packake web which can be used to create and send transactions to the network from react app.
+`algob` uses `@algo-builder/web` package.
+However It is not possible to use `algob` directly in a web app, because `algob` uses nodejs file system.
+Therefore we created a lightweight `@algo-builder/web` package to provide common functionality and support dapp development.

 In Web package we pass transaction [parameters](https://github.com/scale-it/algo-builder/blob/master/docs/guide/execute-transaction.md) same as we do in `algob`.